nsursock/track-record-v6/prompt-plan.md

 * Note potential challenges or areas needing research
 * Consider different philosophical approaches
 * Maintain focus on the original prompt while exploring various angles
+* All songs should be in the genres jazz, blues, soul, rock, funk or electronic

 # Prompt
 {{Insert prompt here}}